AltahhanAi/Data_Science/docs/content/unit1/01_03_data_preparation.md

 ####Melting and pivoting

 Melting and pivoting are often overlooked operations.
 When they are applicable, it is important that they are performed to make the shape of the data suitable for further processing.
 These are often part of a more elaborate operation involving data preparation along other operations such as sorting etc. Please refer to the next exercise for a full working example in Python.
-See the following <a href="https://leeds365-my.sharepoint.com/:p:/g/personal/scsaalt_leeds_ac_uk/EXYe9TF0RytAh6KlMnMU3aYBslNRRDa-QNQwpOTHPWUwpA?e=OyGir5" target="_blank">slides.</a>

 !!! abstract "Exercise"
 		In this exercise you will be given a dataset to prepare for further analysis.

 		The exercise covers several of the techniques mentioned in this lesson for data preparation and data wrangling.
 Follow the steps and execute them in order and experience the effect of the data preparation procedure on the data.

-		You can access the code in the <a href="https://leeds365-my.sharepoint.com/:u:/g/personal/scsaalt_leeds_ac_uk/EX9xS8O3x-dCso4VwiUBoH0BjDzN3ujjSUSXPgRhFlq0mA?e=fkIcRw" target="_blank">Data Wrangling Jupyter Notebook.</a>
+		You can access the code in the <a href="https://minerva.leeds.ac.uk/bbcswebdav/xid-18737871_4" target="_blank">Data preparation</a> Jupyter notebook.
-		<mark>Exercise currently hosted in personal onedrive, needs to be moved to appropriate location.</mark>